 (2) If the subsequent early release order is a parole order, the parole period in it is the period that begins on the day when the prisoner is released and ends when the term ends.

-[Section 72 amended by No. 41 of 2006 s.
+[Section 72 amended: No. 41 of 2006 s.
 52.]

 73. Re-release after cancellation of parole order made by Governor